 3) Rolling papers/blunts

 4) Vaporizer (with plant material instead of vape juice)

 Each of these methods will have their respective devotees.
 It basically depends on how you prefer to smoke your flower.
-That being said, rolling it up in rolling papers to inhale it like a cigarette is particularly easy and effective.
-You can buy the hemp in loose form and roll it yourself or you can purchase them pre-rolled.
+That being said, rolling it up in smoking papers to inhale it like a cigarette is particularly easy and effective.
+You can buy the hemp in loose form and roll it yourself, or you can purchase them pre-rolled.

 These are not joints, as those are filled with THC-rich marijuana.
 “CBD prerolls” or “hempettes” as some people refer to them, will not get you high.
 Remember, with CBD hemp flower you get all the plant’s benefits with none of the intoxicating effects of THC.